Temporal Backtracking Search for Test-time Generative Video Reasoning

 Denoising-step search

 The spatial trajectory is committed at the very first denoising step — S1, S5, and S40 all produce the same plan.
-There is nothing to search over.
+There is nothing left to search over.

 ✗ Wrong axis entirely